Memory Resources#

 sam_headroom_memory_resource() = delete#

-~sam_headroom_memory_resource() override = default#
+~sam_headroom_memory_resource() = default#

-sam_headroom_memory_resource(sam_headroom_memory_resource const&) = delete#
+sam_headroom_memory_resource(sam_headroom_memory_resource const&) = default#

-sam_headroom_memory_resource(sam_headroom_memory_resource&&) = delete#
+sam_headroom_memory_resource(sam_headroom_memory_resource&&) = default#

-sam_headroom_memory_resource &operator=(sam_headroom_memory_resource const&) = delete#
+sam_headroom_memory_resource &operator=(sam_headroom_memory_resource const&) = default#

-sam_headroom_memory_resource &operator=(sam_headroom_memory_resource&&) = delete#
+sam_headroom_memory_resource &operator=(sam_headroom_memory_resource&&) = default#

 #include <system_memory_resource.hpp>

-device_memory_resource derived class that uses malloc/free for allocation/deallocation.
+Memory resource that uses malloc/free for allocation/deallocation.

 There are two flavors of hardware/software environments that support accessing system allocated memory (SAM) from the GPU: HMM and ATS.